edgedb/edgedb/docs/edgeql/ddl/functions.rst

 ``CREATE FUNCTION`` allows specifying the following subcommands in its
 block:

+:eql:synopsis:`SET session_only := {true | false}`
+    If ``true``, the function is only valid in contexts where there is a well-defined session.
+In particular, this function cannot be used over an HTTP port, within the body of another non-session-only function, as part of a view definition, or as a default value in definitions.
+This field is ``false`` by default.
+    Examples of session-only functions: :eql:func:`sys::sleep`,
+    :eql:func:`sys::advisory_lock`, :eql:func:`sys::advisory_unlock`,
+    :eql:func:`sys::advisory_unlock_all`.

 :eql:synopsis:`SET ANNOTATION <annotation-name> := <value>`
     Set the function's :eql:synopsis:`<annotation-name>` to